nopSolutions/nopCommerce-Docs/en/getting-started/index.md

 > [!TIP]
 >
-> If you have some issues on configuring your store catalog, don’t hesitate to place questions on [community forums](http://www.nopcommerce.com/boards/forum/5/general-support) or request [premium support](http://www.nopcommerce.com/nopcommerce-premium-support-services) services.
+> If you have some issues on configuring your store catalog, donâ€™t hesitate to place questions on [community forums](http://www.nopcommerce.com/boards/forum/5/general-support) or request [premium support](http://www.nopcommerce.com/nopcommerce-premium-support-services) services.